Kamran-Afzali/Kamran-Afzali.github.io/_posts/TVAE.md

 Latent space representation is one of the centeral aspects of VAEs that enabels it to capture the underlying structure and variations present in the input data, condensing it into a continuous, low-dimensional space.
 This latent space has the essential characteristics of the dataset, facilitating the generation of new data points that exhibit similar traits to those observed in the original dataset.
 By sampling from different regions within the latent space and decoding these samples, VAEs can generate synthetic data points that adhere to the statistical properties of the input data.
 In practical applications, VAEs find utility in various domains.
 In healthcare, for instance, VAEs can learn the statistical distributions of patient data and produce synthetic patient records that preserve key characteristics while safeguarding privacy.
 Furthermore, VAEs contribute to data augmentation efforts by generating synthetic data points to supplement existing datasets, thereby enhancing the performance of machine learning models.

 The implementation that is used here is based on the TVAE model for synthetic data generation.
 TVAE consists of an encoder and a decoder, where the encoder compresses the input data into a lower-dimensional latent space, and the decoder reconstructs the original data from this latent representation.
 The `Encoder` class defines the encoder component of the TVAE model.
 It takes as input the dimensions of the data, the size of each hidden layer (`compress_dims`), and the size of the output vector (`embedding_dim`).
 The encoder applies a sequence of linear transformations followed by ReLU activation functions to map the input data to the latent space.
 It then outputs the mean (`mu`), standard deviation (`std`), and logarithm of the variance (`logvar`) of the latent representation.
 The `Decoder` class defines the decoder component of the TVAE model.
 It takes as input the size of the input vector (`embedding_dim`), the size of each hidden layer (`decompress_dims`), and the dimensions of the original data.
 Similar to the encoder, the decoder applies a sequence of linear transformations followed by ReLU activation functions to reconstruct the original data from the latent space.
 Additionally, it outputs the standard deviation (`sigma`) of the reconstruction.
-The `_loss_function` function calculates the loss function used for training the TVAE model.
-It computes the reconstruction loss and the Kullback-Leibler divergence loss, which measures the difference between the learned latent distribution and a standard normal distribution.
+The loss function calculates the reconstruction loss and the Kullback-Leibler divergence loss, which measures the difference between the learned latent distribution and a standard normal distribution.